Shockvaluemedia/directfanz-project/SOCIAL_MEDIA_KIT.md

 • Secure payments with instant payouts
 • Mobile-optimized experience

-Whether you're an artist looking to monetize your passion or a fan seeking exclusive access to your favorites, DirectFanz is built for you.
+Whether you're an artist looking to monetize your passion or a fan seeking exclusive access to your favorites, DirectFanZProject is built for you.

-🔗 Start your journey: directfanz.io
+🔗 Start your journey: directfanz-project.io

-#DirectFanz #CreatorPlatform #ArtistSupport #Launch #CreatorEconomy
+#DirectFanZProject #CreatorPlatform #ArtistSupport #Launch #CreatorEconomy
 ```

 ### LinkedIn Post:
 ```
-🚀 Excited to announce the official launch of DirectFanz!
+🚀 Excited to announce the official launch of DirectFanZProject!

-DirectFanz.io is a subscription-based platform connecting independent artists with their most dedicated fans through exclusive content access.
+DirectFanZProject.io is a subscription-based platform connecting independent artists with their most dedicated fans through exclusive content access.

 🎯 Key features:
 - Artist dashboard with subscription tier management